pydata/pydata-sphinx-theme/docs/user_guide/fonts.rst

 The default body and header fonts can be changed as follows:

-- Using:ref:`custom-css`, you can specify which fonts to use for the body, header, and monospaced text.
+- Using :ref:`custom-css`, you can specify which fonts to use for the body, header, and monospaced text.
 For example, the following can be added to a custom CSS file: